Saint Vincent Academy

 Saint Vincent Academy (SVA), is a four-year, Catholic, college preparatory school for women located on West Market Street in Newark, New Jersey, United States.
 It operates under the supervision of the Sisters of Charity of Saint Elizabeth.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Secondary School since 1990.

-As of the 2017–18 school year, the school had an enrollment of 248 students and 26.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.4:1.
-The school's student body was 58.9% (146) Black, 19.4% (48) White, 12.9% (32) Hispanic, 5.2% (13) two or more races and 2.8% (7) Asian.
+As of the 2023–24 school year, the school had an enrollment of 197 students and 20.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.4:1.

 Background

 The academy was founded in 1869 by the Sisters of Charity of Saint Elizabeth, and named for St. Vincent de Paul.
 Saint Vincent Academy currently holds the distinction of being the only private high school for women in the city of Newark in New Jersey.
 The current administrative team consists of Sister June Favata, S.C.
 Sr. Margaret Killough, S.C., and Ms. Mary F. Nolan.
-This school has one of the highest graduation rates of any school in Newark and Essex County.
-Down the street from Saint Vincent Academy is Science Park High School, Essex County College, American History High School, Saint Benedict's Preparatory School and next to Newark Arts High School.
+This school describes itself as having one of the highest graduation rates of any school in Newark and Essex County. schools located near Saint Vincent Academy include Science Park High School, Essex County College, American History High School, Saint Benedict's Preparatory School and Newark Arts High School.